Analog-Labs/timechain/docs/validator.md

     >./ind_validators/validator3/out_validator3 2>&1 &
 ```
 To guarantee the node could be automatically started after unexpected exit, you can use daemon tool to start the node.

+## network
+The Timechain node need several different ports for all services.
+- p2p interface with other Timechain node, default port is 30333.
+- RPC service, port number is 9943
+- WS service, port number is 9944

+To use the rosetta service, we need to know its IP and port.
+The default one provided by Analog is http://rosetta.analog.one:8081

 ## monitor
 You need to install monitor system to know the status of validator node.
 You can check [polkadot node monitor](https://wiki.polkadot.network/docs/maintain-guides-how-to-monitor-your-node)